 - Manuel Antonio

 There are quite a few islands, beaches and inlets located within the province of Puntarenas.
 Along these beaches, you will find plenty of activities for you and your partner or family to enjoy.
 Locals and tourist alike take part in surfing, swimming, hiking, sunbathing and jet skiing.
 If jet or water skiing is your thing, a great place to visit would be the Puntarenas or the Mata Limon Estuary.
 The waters there are much calmer and you can rent tour yachts or go fishing.
 Another good place for this is the Mata Limon Estuary.

 Of the most popular of the nearby beaches is Jacó Beach.
-To locals, Jacó Beach is the party beach which is filled with resort travelers, surfers, locals and backpackers.
-It is an easy beach to get to with only a two hour ride from San Jose, which helps in it’s popularity.
-If you really like to surf, check out the Santa Teresa beach, the Barranca River Mouth and the Playa Tivives.
+To locals, Jacó Beach is the party beach that is filled with resort travelers, surfers, locals, and backpackers.
+It is an easy beach to get to with only a two-hour ride from San Jose, which helps in its popularity.
+If you really like to surf, check out the Santa Teresa beach, the Barranca River Mouth, and the Playa Tivives.

 Planning a Trip to Puntarenas?

 We can help!
 The vast majority of Costa Rica Escapes’ itineraries visit the province of Puntarenas.
 The area is full of coastal as well as amazing jungle terrain.
 Puntarenas encompasses the Osa Peninsula and Drake Bay which can be visited in any one of our “Remote” collection of itineraries for Families & Romantic/Honeymoon travelers.
 The Costa Rica Collection visits Monteverde as well as the Central Pacific Coast which are both located in Puntarenas.